NationalSecurityAgency/skills-docs/docs/contribution/devEnv.md

 Several actions were performed in the ``mvn install`` command:
 - client libraries were built
 - client libraries' unit tests were executed
-- integration apps were build (these apps utilize client libs)
+- integration apps were built (these apps utilize client libs)
 - This step does not execute end-to-end tests.

 End-to-end [cypress.io](https://www.cypress.io/) tests then exercise these integration applications in order to thoroughly test our client libraries.